fermmm/group-date/README.md

 # Current state of this project

 This project was live and worked for more than 2000 users, but I removed the client from the stores because I could not promote the app and didn't want to pay the cost of having it live.
-Currently I'm working on a new client that will be more suitable for a wider kind of users.
-This means the client is a work in progress and the server is complete and fully functional.

-This is the repo of the React Native client that is complete and fully functional but not live anymore: https://github.com/fermmm/group-date-client-rn
+Currently I'm working on a new frontend that will be more suitable for a wider kind of users.
+This means the new client is a work in progress and the server is complete and fully functional.
+This is the repo of the old frontend React Native client that is complete and fully functional but not live anymore: https://github.com/fermmm/group-date-client-rn

 # License